Codynator/network-scanner/README.md

 ## Knows issues
-1. When the program is clearing the list of found IP addresses, it can throw *CustomTkinter*'s errors in the terminal.
+1. During the process of clearing the list of found IP addresses, it can throw *CustomTkinter*'s errors in the terminal.
 They shouldn't have any impact on the scanner's workflow.
-2. On Windows: GUI can look glitched.
+2. On Windows, the GUI may appear glitched sometimes.